 Elite Airways offers spring/summer seasonal service between Asheville, NC and Vero Beach, FL.
 Please refer to the Elite Airways website for exact days and departure and arrival times between Asheville (AVL) and Vero Beach (VRB), and seasonal start/end dates.
 Click here to check availability or make a reservation.

 The Asheville Regional Airport (AVL) is located on 61 Terminal Drive, Fletcher, NC 28732 – 11 miles south of downtown Asheville.
 Parking is $6-8 per day.
 The Elite Airways ticket counter is located in the main terminal.
 Click here for airport website.

 Over 2,000 feet above sea level, Asheville is surrounded by the Great Smoky and Blue Ridge Mountains.
 As far back as 1795, its clean mountain air, inviting climate and beautiful natural setting have attracted many in search of relaxation and adventure.
-Good Morning America selected Asheville as one of the “10 Most Beautiful Places in America”” in 2011.
+Click here to sign up for our email newsletter for this route.

 How “cool” is Asheville?
 The beautifully preserved city has more art deco architecture than any other city outside of Miami.
 Visiting shoppers flock to the locally owned-shops and art galleries, distinctive restaurants and the local crafts at the Folk Art Center on the Blue Ridge Parkway.